Democratic donor Ed Buck to face federal charge in drug death

-LOS ANGELES — A law enforcement official says political activist Ed Buck will face a federal charge in a drug death at his Los Angeles-area home.
+LOS ANGELES — Political activist Ed Buck will face a federal charge connected to an overdose death at his Los Angeles-area home, a law enforcement official said Thursday.

-The official with knowledge of the investigation said Thursday that Buck will be charged with distributing meth resulting in the death of Gemmel Moore.
+Buck, 65, will be charged with distributing methamphetamine resulting in the death of Gemmel Moore, according to the official with knowledge of the investigation.
 The official wasn’t authorized to speak publicly and insisted on anonymity.

-Moore died at the 65-year-old gay activist’s West Hollywood home in 2017.
-Another man died of an overdose there last year.
+Moore, 26, died in 2017 at a West Hollywood home belonging to Buck, a gay activist.
+Another man, Timothy Dean, died of an overdose there in January.

 State prosecutors charged the wealthy and influential Democratic donor this week with causing the overdose of another man who escaped from his home this month.